 Yoichi Matsuyama is a Post Doctoral Fellow in the Human-Computer Interaction Institute and Language Technologies Institute, Carnegie Mellon University.
 His research interest lies in computational models of human conversations, which combine artificial intelligence, cognitive science and human-computer/robot interaction.
-At the ArticuLab, he is leading the SARA (Socially Aware Robot Assistant), the Yahoo! – CMU InMind, and the RAPT (Rapport-Alignment Peer Tutor) projects.
+At the ArticuLab, he is leading the SARA (Socially Aware Robot Assistant) and the Yahoo! – CMU InMind projects.
 His Ph.D dissertation project was the SCHEMA, a multiparty conversation facilitation robot, specifically its computational models of facilitation strategies and language generation, as well as its robotic platform development.
 Prior to CMU, he was a researcher at the Perceptual Computing Group, Waseda University in Tokyo.
 He received B.A. in cognitive psychology and media studies, M.E. and Ph.D in computer science from Waseda University in 2005, 2008 and 2015 respectively.
 He was a visiting researcher at the iCub Facility, Italian Institute of Technology, also a committee member of ACM SIGGRAPH Asia.